holgerd77/django-dynamic-scraper/docs/getting_started.rst

   element encapsulating an item summary, e.g. in our open news example an article summary containing the title of the article, a screenshot and a short description.
 The encapsuling html tag often is a ``div``, but could also be a ``td`` tag or something else.
-* Then the DDS scrpaer is scraping the url from this item summary block, which leads to the detail page of the item
+* Then the DDS scraper is scraping the url from this item summary block, which leads to the detail page of the item
 * All the real item attributes (like a title, a description, a date or an image) are then scraped either from within the item summary block on the overview page or from the detail page of the item.
 This can be defined later when creating the scraper itself.